UBC-MDS/MDS_Block_Difficulty_Perception/docs/Final_Report.md

 Discussion of Results
 ---------------------

-TODO: We found that none of the variables are relevant to the perception of block difficult.
+By employing the three models to our data, we find for all our models, none of the variables are relevant to the perception of block difficult.
+From the model comparisions, adding the IV `last_job` to the model does lead to a significantly improved fit over the `model 1` (only 1 IV faculty).
+Also, the interaction term of `faculty` and `last_job` is not significant.

 Discussion of your Survey/Study design
 --------------------------------------